 Voiced by: Yoshimitsu Shimoyama (Japanese), Ian Sinclair (English)

 A fire wizard and slave trader who lures young women by posing as the famous Salamander of Fairy Tail.
 Lucy winds up as one of his victims before she joins the guild, leading to a confrontation between Natsu—the real Salamander—and his impostor.

-- Adaptational Nice Guy: Not apparent at first, but in the manga, he's a slaver who uses his charms to lure unsuspecting women into his clutches and tries branding Lucy with a scorching hot iron.
-Compare this to the anime, where he's merely an overly aggressive fashion model scout who still tricks women, but never uses an iron and sees the error of his ways thanks to Natsu's beatdown.
+- Adaptational Heroism: Downplayed.
+In the manga, he's a slaver who uses charms to lure unsuspecting women into his clutches and tries branding Lucy with a scorching hot iron.
+In the anime, he's merely an overly aggressive fashion model scout who still tricks women, but he never uses an iron, and he sees the error of his ways thanks to Natsu's beatdown.